Ph.D. in Science Education

 The Dissertation Prospectus

 The Ph.D. dissertation is the presentation of original research.
 A number of creative, scholarly formats are allowed for the dissertation for the Ph.D. in Educational Studies.
 The Doctoral Advisory Committee and the student are provided considerable flexibility on the format and content of the dissertation.
 The prospectus for the dissertation must be a clear and thorough presentation of all tasks to be accomplished.
 The prospectus states the final form, format, and contents of the dissertation and must be approved and formally accepted by the Doctoral Advisory Committee.
-The dissertation prospectus can be written before, concurrent with, or after the successful completion of the comprehensive examination experience.
+The dissertation prospectus can be written before, concurrent with, or after the successful completion of the qualifying examination experience.

 Preparation for the Dissertation Defense